 Rossdale Real Estate

-Rossdale is one of Edmonton's oldest neighborhoods, initially known as Ross Flats.
+Rossdale is one of Edmonton's oldest neighbourhoods, initially known as Ross Flats.
 In 1802 two fur trading forts were built in the are of the present Rossdale Generating Station.
 In 1876 Edmonton's first hotel was built as a residence at the foot of McDougall Hill.

 The Klondike Gold Rush became a supply point in Ross Flats and the site of several industries, including a brewery, lumber yard, coal mine, a brewery, and an ice house.
 Edmonton was hosting sporting events for many years at the Diamond Park including, baseball, soccer, and football.